 There are more of these questions that depend on your end goal.
 Use them to design a workout plan that hits the right parts of your body.

 Of course, keep things simple in the beginning.
-If you give yourself a strenuous routine initially, it may be hard to keep working out.
+If you give yourself a strenuous routine initially, it may be hard to keep your work out routine or sporty relaxation.
 Try to start small and increase the challenge over time.

 Optimize Your Diet